-15.5 Security and Privacy Aspects
+3575 15.5 Security and Privacy Aspects

-Portable Media Creator actors shall ensure that no malicious software (viruses, etc.) is present on created media.
+Portable Media Creator Actors shall make a reasonable effort to ensure that no malicious software (viruses, etc.) is present on created media.

 The automatic launch of applications from media poses a risk that malicious software could be started and it is recommended that media reading actors not allow automatic launching.
 Portable Media Creators should therefore also avoid using automatic launching.
 This includes not automatically launching a DICOM media viewer that may be present on the media.